$\imath$Hall algebras of weighted projective lines and quantum symmetric pairs: Introduction

 \subsection{Acknowledgments}

 ML deeply thanks Weiqiang Wang for guiding him to study the $\imath$quantum groups, and also his continuing encouragement.
 ML thanks University of Virginia for hospitality and support.
 We thank Liangang Peng and Jie Xiao for helpful discussions on Ringel-Hall algebras of weighted projective lines.
-ML is partially supported by the National Natural Science Foundation of China (No. 12171333).
-SR is partially supported by the National Natural Science Foundation of China (No. 11801473) and the Fundamental Research Funds for Central Universities of China (No. 20720210006).
+We thank the anonymous referee for very helpful suggestions and comments.